 There are two people in your relationship.
 When you were single, you might have made decisions about where to go after work, what vacations to take, and how to spend your money without discussing it with anyone.
 Now, however, your decisions have an impact on your spouse, too.
 You are a team now, and your partner has a right to have input in these choices.

 Everyone needs time for themselves, and getting less of it can be a difficult adjustment for newlyweds.
 It's important to find a quiet place or do something you love all on your own.
 Give your spouse the chance to do the same.
 You will both appreciate your time apart and it may help you to better appreciate your time together.

 Taking Your Partner for Granted

-Remembering all the reasons you love your spouse and appreciating the little things he or she does takes some work.
+Remembering all the reasons you love your spouse and appreciating the little things they do takes some work.
 But it’s an integral part of building a strong marriage.
-Once you start to forget or simply expect your spouse to do certain things for you, he or she may feel unappreciated and you could start having issues.
+Once you start to forget or simply expect your spouse to do certain things for you, they may feel unappreciated and you could start having issues.

 Abandoning Your Sex Life